 Spaghetti and meatballs is a classic dish.
 I don’t think I’ve ever met anyone who didn’t love it.
 But enjoying this while still eating grain-free can be a little tricky.
 My solution?
 Add more veggies!
 If you’re grain-free, then spaghetti squash is definitely the way to go.
-It’s easy to bake and shreds up quickly into a perfect paleo version of every kid’s favorite slurpy pasta.
-No more missing out on spaghetti and meatballs with this easy, grain-free version!
+It’s easy to bake and shreds up quickly into a perfect paleo, low-carb version of every kid’s favorite slurpy pasta.
+No more missing out on spaghetti and meatballs with spaghetti squash and meatballs: an easy, grain-free version of the family favorite!

 When it comes to veggies, spaghetti squash is a little nutritional powerhouse.
 It’s rich in the B-family vitamins riboflavin, niacin, and thiamin, as well as vitamins A and C. It also boasts beta-carotene, lutein, and zeaxanthin, folate, potassium, and manganese.
 Spaghetti squash is full of essential minerals like calcium, iron, phosphorus, and zinc, too.
 But it doesn’t stop there!
 These veggies are all full of omega-3 and omega-6 healthy fats!
 Fat, in a veggie?
 Yep.